This feature is available to our Premium customers.

 This rule will intercept all web requests to the root domain and redirect it to the www subdomain equivalent.

 ➧ Step 9: Add a root domain DNS record

 With a Page Rule in place to route all root domain traffic to the secure 'www' subdomain, we need to add a root domain DNS record so that CloudFlare can process that rule.

-To do this, under the DNS settings for your domain, add a CNAME record mapping ‘@’ to your SwimTopia website subdomain, such as ‘example.swimtopia.com’ as shown below.
+To do this, under the DNS settings for your domain, add a CNAME record mapping ‘@’ to your SwimTopia website subdomain, such as ‘example.swimtopia.com’ as shown above.
 (The ‘@’ symbol indicates this is a root domain rule).

-Make sure CloudFlare is enabled on the root domain rule as indicated by the “Golden Cloud” icon.
+Make sure Cloudflare is enabled on the root domain rule as indicated by the “Golden Cloud” icon.

-Step 10: Update your name servers
+➧ Step 11: Update your name servers

-The last step of the CloudFlare setup wizard is to login to your account at your domain registrar and update your name servers to configure your domain name to use your newly configured CloudFlare service.
+The last step of the Cloudflare setup wizard is to log in to your account at your domain registrar and update your name servers to configure your domain name to use your newly configured Cloudflare service.

-CloudFlare will provide names for 2-4 name servers.
+Cloudflare will provide names for 2-4 name servers.
 You will need to use these to update the name server configuration in your domain registrar account.

 The process for making this change is different for each provider.
 We've provided links to the support articles for some popular domain providers below.

 >>Note: updating your name server configuration can take 24 hours or longer to take effect, but often takes much less time.

-After completing this final step, you just need to wait for the name server changes to take effect and your domain should route through CloudFlare and to your SwimTopia site.
+After completing this final step, you just need to wait for the name server changes to take effect and your domain should route through Cloudflare and to your SwimTopia site.

-CloudFlare will automatically procure and manage a SSL-certificate for your domain.
+Cloudflare will automatically procure and manage a SSL-certificate for your domain.
 These certificates are required to protect the data transmitted to and from your site, and are typically expensive and require a complex purchase and setup process.
-CloudFlare automates that process and provides an SSL certificate free of charge, but this process also may take up to 24 hours to complete.
+Cloudflare automates that process and provides an SSL certificate free of charge, but this process also may take up to 24 hours to complete.

->>Note: If your name server configuration updates before your CloudFlare SSL certificates are ready you may find that your site is accessible via your custom domain but with an SSL certificate warning/error.
-This error should go away as soon as the automated SSL certificate installed process is completed.
+>>Note: If your name server configuration updates before your Cloudflare SSL certificates are ready you may find that your site is accessible via your custom domain but with an SSL certificate warning/error.
+This error should go away as soon as the automated SSL certificate installation process is completed.

-Bonus Step: Use Custom Domain by Default
+➧ Bonus Step: Use Custom Domain by Default

 When we receive this request, we will verify your custom domain configuration and flip a switch to make all requests to your SwimTopia subdomain redirect to your custom domain.
 In addition, all auto-generated emails, such as registration confirmation messages, will link to your custom domain instead of your SwimTopia subdomain after this change.

-Please note that your team administration console will always be accessible via either your custom domain or your subdomain (e.g. https://example.swimtopia.com/manage).
+>>Note: Your team administration console will always be accessible via either your custom domain or your subdomain (e.g. https://example.swimtopia.com/manage).
 This provides a failsafe in the event your custom domain registration unexpectedly expires, or something else happens that makes your custom domain unreachable.
 You'll always be able to access your team management console — including the ability to remove the custom domain configuration under Website > Advanced > Settings if you need to.

 If your DNS was set up through GoDaddy originally, there’s a decent chance that there will be additional top-level records that can interfere with your SwimTopia site loading properly.
 If there are any CNAME or A records that point to a specific IP address you will want to remove them.

-And IP address is an identifier like 172.16.25.41 that identifies a single device on the network.
+An IP address is an identifier like 172.16.25.41 that identifies a single device on the network.
 Your SwimTopia site isn't hosted on a single server, but instead "in the cloud" with multiple virtual servers that are added/removed automatically as traffic goes up and down.
-Thus your SwimTopia service is never accessed via specific, static IP address.
+Thus your SwimTopia service is never accessed via a specific, static IP address.

-That said, if you use your custom domain for email it you will very likely have one or more MX records in your configuration with IP addresses.
+That said, if you use your custom domain for email it will very likely have one or more MX records in your configuration with IP addresses.
 Don't remove those!